iftucl/ift_big_data/README.md

 # Welcome

-Welcome to the primary repository for our course on Big Data in Quantitative Finance.
+Welcome to the primary repository for our course on **Big Data in Quantitative Finance**.

 This class employs a specific technology stack to support our learning objectives and practical activities.
 The diagram below illustrates the key components of this stack, which will serve as the foundation for our coursework and projects throughout the semester.